jmassardo/workshops/Test Instructions.md

     ``` text
     cd workshops/3_Bonus/Awesome_Appliance_Repair/aar
     ```
-* Run with Test Kitchen
+* Run with Kitchen
     ``` text
     kitchen test
     ```
 * View the test results
-    * There are two Inspec tests to automatically.
+    * There are two Inspec tests that perform automated testing.
 The results of these tests are part of the output of the `kitchen test` command.
         * The first checks to see if the server is listening on port 80
         * The second test executes a command and parses the output.